Quantum simulation of electronic structure via quantum fast multipole method: Simulating quantum chemistry in real space first quantisation

 Unlike the work of Kassal \emph{et al.}~\cite{Kassal2008}, we propose to perform time evolution using high-order product formulae.
 The work of Low \emph{et al.}~\cite{LowPRX2022} bounds the number of Trotter steps required for a split-operator approach in real-space second quantisation.
 This result for the number of Trotter steps also holds for real-space first quantisation (see the Supporting Information of Ref.~\cite{RubinPNAS24}, Section V.B.), and is

 for time-evolution duration $t$ and target precision $\epsilon$.
-In the equality above we have made the assumption that $\Omega \propto \eta$.
 In this expression $o(1)$ indicates powers of the inverse of the order of the product formula, and so may be made arbitrarily small.
 Thus, the overall complexity will be given by \eq{trotter_number} times the complexity of the Trotter step.

 The complexity of the Trotter step is bottlenecked by the computation of $V$.
 The na\"ive method for this, described by Kassal \emph{et al.}~\cite{Kassal2008}, has complexity $\widetilde{\cal O}(\eta^2)$.
 But we will instead show an approach based on the fast multipole method with complexity $\widetilde{\cal O}(\eta)$.
 Multiplying the number of Trotter steps by $\widetilde{\cal O}(\eta)$, this will lead to an overall gate complexity